Inwood Country Club

 In the early 1920s, Inwood hosted two major championships, won by two of the game's legends.
 The PGA Championship in 1921 was won by Walter Hagen, the first of his five wins in that major, then a match play competition.
 Two years later, 21-year-old amateur Bobby Jones won the U.S. Open, the first of his four titles in that championship.

-Inwood Country Club is the only country club in the metropolitan area to have its own private beach club, which is located a few minutes from its main house in the affluent beach town of Atlantic Beach, NY.
-The Creek Club on the north shore of Long Island also has its own private beach club.
+Inwood Country Club has a private beach club, located a few minutes from its main house in the affluent beach town of Atlantic Beach, NY.

 1923 U.S. Open

 Jones had a three shot lead entering the final round, but his lead vanished when he ended bogey-bogey-double bogey.
 Leaving the 18th green, Jones remarked disgustedly, "I didn't finish like a champion ...
 I finished like a yellow dog."
 When Bobby Cruickshank made birdie on the last hole to tie, Jones found himself needing to win an 18-hole playoff to secure his first championship.
 The next day, Jones and Cruickshank played the first 17 holes all-square.
 On the 18th, Jones hit his drive about 200 yd from the green in the right rough.
 Calmly executing what would prove to be one of the finest shots of his career, Jones drilled a two-iron to within eight feet of the pin.